 Due to the limited number of IT staff, segregation of duties is not a viable option.

 Finance and IT will review our processes to see where possible enhancements could be made.
-IT can improve the audit log for UAT approvals to have a documented process.
+IT will improve the audit log for UAT approvals to have a documented and formal process.